Wisconsin Home Foreclosure Laws

 Right of Redemption After Foreclosure in Wisconsin

 In some states, you can redeem (repurchase) your home within a certain period of time after the foreclosure.
 However, in Wisconsin, the redemption period takes place before the sale.
 Wis.
 Stat.
 Ann. § 846.13.
-Depending on the circumstances, the redemption period will be:
+Depending on the circumstances, the redemption period ranges from five weeks to one year for mortgages executed before April 27, 2016.
+For mortgages executed after April 27, 2016, the redemption period ranges from five weeks to six months.
+Consult with an attorney for more information.

 Once the redemption period expires, the sale takes place.
 There is no right of redemption after the sale.
 (To get details on redemption rights in Wisconsin, see Nolo’s article If I lose my home to foreclosure in Wisconsin, can I get it back?)